Benjamin Foulois: Retirement

 His wife Elisabeth grew very ill and Foulois had difficulty paying for her care.
 Generals Carl Spaatz and Ira Eaker interceded with Air Force Chief of Staff, General Thomas D. White, to allow Foulois to live at Andrews Air Force Base.
 In return he would tour the world as a senior spokesman to promote Air Force issues.
 Thus, in his eighties he traveled 500000 mi by air, emphasizing national security to the men and women of the U.S. Air Force at home and overseas.

 In 1963, Foulois appeared on the television quiz show I've Got a Secret, where his secret was that he had once been the entire U.S. Air Force.

 General Foulois died on April 25, 1967, following a stroke at age 87, and was buried in his hometown of Washington, Connecticut.

 Foulois had worked for 18 months with Carroll V. Glines on a biography of his life, though he died before the publicity tour could take place.
 The book, titled From the Wright Brothers to the Astronauts, was published in 1968.
 The biography was republished in 1980 for sale to libraries; only 400 copies were produced.
 A new edition of the biography, re-titled Foulois: One-Man Air Force, emerged in 2010.

-As one of the longest living of the first military pilots, Foulois saw the beginning of the Apollo Program – a direct legacy of his many career “first” milestones.
-He remains one of the most significant figures in the development of U.S. air power.